Ubusuku Abukusumo

-Ubusuku Abukusumo is a retired American soccer defender who played professionally in Major League Soccer and the USL A-League.
+Ubusuku Abukusumo is an American retired soccer defender who played professionally in Major League Soccer and the USL A-League.

 Youth

 In 1994, Abukusomo began his collegiate career at UNLV.
 He then transferred to North Carolina State where he played on the men's soccer team in 1995 and 1996.

 Professional

 In 1997, he signed an MLS Project 40 contract and was assigned to the Columbus Crew on June 5.
 He played sparingly for the Crew over three seasons with much of the 1998 and 1999 seasons on loan to the MLS Pro 40 team.
 On November 25, 1999, the Crew waived Abukusumo.
 In February 2000, the Tampa Bay Mutiny selected Abukusumo in the sixth round (sixty-fourth overall) of the 2000 MLS SuperDraft.
 The Mutiny released him in pre-season.
 On April 7, 2000, he signed with the Minnesota Thunder of the USL A-League.
 In June, the Tampa Bay Mutiny called Abukusumo for one game.
 On July 11, 2000, the Thunder traded him to the Raleigh Express for future considerations.
 He finished the season in Raleigh.
 He retired at the end of the season and returned to finish his college degree at the University of New Mexico.